catamphetamine/react-pages/README.md

     },

     // (optional)
-    // Listens to HTTP errors.
-    onError(error, utilities) {},
+    // Catches all HTTP errors that weren't thrown from `load()` functions. onError(error, utilities) {},

     // (optional)